 I especially enjoy working with women with a traumatic background who have not had opportunity to honor those experiences in a meaningful and healing way.

 What I Do For Fun

 When I’m not in the counselor role I love, love, love to spend time in my next favorite role, that of grandma!
-I find great support, relaxation, and joy from my family, my husband of 35 years, my adult son and adult daughter and son-in-law.
-That’s my happy place, wherever those 5 are.
-I additionally enjoy reading, jigsaw puzzles, crossword puzzles, swimming and spending time with friends and family.
+I find great support, relaxation, and joy from my family: my husband of 35 years, my adult son and adult daughter, and my son-in-law.
+That’s my happy place — wherever those 5 are.
+Additionally, I enjoy reading, jigsaw puzzles, crossword puzzles, swimming and spending time with friends and family.

 I enjoy new experiences, change and adventure.
 It’s tantalizing to start on a new endeavor and not know what the outcome is going to be.
 That’s the part of counseling that I enjoy the most, helping a client on a journey and arriving at a far better destination than they could have imagined.